-- the selection of senior administrators; - the President's decision regarding which open or new employee positions shall be filled; - the budget; - the campus master plan, including building construction; - institutional marketing and communications strategies; - enrollment growth, financial aid, and scholarship strategies; - tuition policies; - student disciplinary policies; - intercollegiate athletics other than purview of Athletic Committee; - employee benefits.

-8. The role of students in shared governance.
+- the selection of senior administrators; - the President's decision regarding which open or new employee positions shall be filled; - o the budget; - the campus master plan, including building construction; - institutional marketing and communications strategies; - enrollment growth, financial aid, and scholarship strategies; - o tuition policies; - o student disciplinary policies; - o intercollegiate athletics other than purview of Athletic Committee; - employee benefits. - 8.
+The role of students in shared governance. - a.
 There is a long tradition at Blackburn for strong student involvement in shared governance.
 This is most commonly demonstrated by the involvement of students in most committees, as well as within the student managed Work Program.

-Areas in which students have primary responsibility:

-• the Work Program, through its student leadership;

-• the Student Senate through allocation of club money and approval of student organizations' constitutions.

-Areas in which students have shared responsibility with administration:

-- changes in student disciplinary judicial process; - legislative changes brought forth by Student Senate.

-Areas in which students have a consultative role:
+- 9. Areas in which students have primary responsibility: - the Work Program, through its student leadership; - the Student Senate through allocation of club money and approval of student organizations' constitutions. - 10.
+Areas in which students have shared responsibility with administration: - o changes in student disciplinary judicial process; - o legislative changes brought forth by Student Senate. - 11.
+Areas in which students have a consultative role: - a.
 This role is most commonly exhibited through committee membership, Student Senate, and the Work Committee, although in some instances the whole student body may be consulted.